Buffalo Soldier tragedy of 1877: Divergent goals

 July 18, at about 4:00 in the afternoon in the 100 °F-plus heat, Quanah Parker, a Kwahada leader, rode into camp from the north with two older Comanche couples.
 They were equipped with Army horses, rifles, supplies, and a large official envelope that contained a pass to leave the reservation for 40 days.
 It was dated July 12, and signed by the Indian Agent J. M. Haworth at Fort Sill, and more importantly, by Colonel Ranald S. Mackenzie of the 4th Cavalry.
 This pass authorized them to seek out, find, and bring back the large band of Comanche under Red Young Man.
-The pass also warned anyone against molesting them on their mission.
+The pass also warned anyone against harming them on their mission.

 Nolan accepted the pass as real, but his writings show his frustration that Parker was competing for his own mission.
-Cooper wrote that Nolan swore and let loose a long series of invective-filled frustrations at everyone who seemed to be against 'his' mission.
+Cooper wrote that Nolan swore and unleashed a long series of invective-filled frustrations at everyone who seemed to be against 'his' mission.
 It took him a while to calm down.
-He then asked Parker questions where the Comanche raiders were and where they were headed.
-Parker glanced toward one direction and pointed off in a different direction while Tafoya translated.
-Parker never used English with Nolan, though he spoke it well.
+He then asked Parker questions about the whereabouts of the Comanche raiders and their destination.
+Parker glanced in one direction and gestured in another while Tafoya translated.
+Parker never conversed in English with Nolan, despite his proficiency in the language.

-In a three-way conversation, Tafoya talked and translated between Parker and Nolan.
-The goals of all parties were different.
-Tafoya and Parker's goal were the most important to them, and despite a history of hostility between them, Tafoya apparently agreed to mislead the soldiers for the return of his stock plus interest.
-He deliberately translated parts of the conversation wrong to Nolan.
-Somehow through the three-way conversation and translations, Nolan quickly realized that some type of deal was made between Parker and the interpreter/guide Tafoya.
-At that point, Nolan began to lose critical trust in his primary trail guide.
-Later his trust in the hunters also faltered, and maybe, the men who witnessed Nolan's tirade faltered in their own trust of their commander.
+In a three-way conversation, Tafoya served as the intermediary between Parker and Nolan, providing translations.
+The goals of all parties differed.
+Tafoya and Parker prioritized their own objectives, and despite a history of animosity between them, Tafoya seemingly agreed to deceive the soldiers in exchange for the return of his livestock with added interest.
+He intentionally mistranslated parts of the conversation to mislead Nolan.
+Through the three-way dialogue and translations, Nolan swiftly discerned that a deal had been struck between Parker and the interpreter/guide Tafoya.
+Subsequently, Nolan began to lose critical trust in his primary trail guide.
+Later, his confidence in the hunters wavered, and perhaps the witnesses to Nolan's outburst also began to question their faith in their commander.

-After Parker left southward, he was true to his mission and got the Comanche raiders to return to the reservation.
-Tafoya was true to his word and took the soldiers off the main trail following a false one placed by the Comanche raiders.
-Tafoya eventually recovered his lost stock and many others.
-Tafoya later was called "the honest, loyal and gallant company guide" until the truth came out.
+After Parker departed southward, he remained faithful to his mission and successfully persuaded the Comanche raiders to return to the reservation.
+Tafoya upheld his commitment and led the soldiers off the main trail, diverting them from a false path laid by the Comanche raiders.
+Subsequently, Tafoya recovered his missing livestock and that of many others.
+Tafoya was later hailed as "the honest, loyal, and gallant company guide" until the truth was revealed.